NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/_index.md

 Documentation for installing the CLI can be found in following document.

-The Anchore CLI can be configured using command line options, environment variables or a configuration file.
+The Nextlinux CLI can be configured using command line options, environment variables or a configuration file.
 See the CLI documentation for details.

 In this example we will use environment variables.